|

 and in the lead came (Drum Major)

-did some damage either to his glove or his thumb, and maybe his ego too.
-I
+either to his glove or his thumb, and maybe his ego too.
+I wonder if he

 I recall an incident involving one of RSM McNally's daughters.

-civvy shirts with me, don't ask me why, but we did
+swapped civvy shirts with me, don't ask me why, but we did borrow each

-borrow each other's clothes at various times.
-The particular shirt I was left
+other's clothes at various times.
+The particular shirt I was left with was

-with was 'Western' style, with frills across the chest and down the
+'Western' style, with frills across the chest and down the sleeves I

-sleeves I think.
-I arrived at the Guardroom and who should be there but
+think.
+I arrived at the Guardroom and who should be there but McNally.

-McNally.
 "What do you think you look like?" he asked.
+"You're

 ‘The shirt’

-lack of intellectual ability was not lost on either the Staff,
+whose lack of intellectual ability was not lost on either the Staff, or Boys

-roll and assigned the fatigues I went into the Guardroom to find Paddy
+Dutton called the roll and assigned the fatigues I went into the Guardroom to

-"a tappet clearance dropped on his hand."
-I went and got the bumper
+he replied, "a tappet clearance dropped on his hand."
+I went and

-and gave it to Paddy who just grinned and started to bump the floor.
+got the bumper and gave it to Paddy who just grinned and started to bump the

-night when Clayton was in the nick.
-Provost Sergeant Silvers, a big Welsh Corporal
+one night when Clayton was in the nick.
+Provost Sergeant Silvers, a big Welsh

-whose name I think was Davies, and I were present.
+Corporal whose name I think was Davies, and I were present.
+"Go check on

 The following morning I was fortunate enough to be one of the